NP-Robotics/disinfection-robot/README.md

 ### Start the project...

+Concurrently is used to start all three commands at once

-Open three separate terminals and `cd` into the project's root folder (and activate your virtual environment):
+Simply cd into the project root folder and `yarn start`

-To start the local react webpage,

-`yarn start`

-To start username and password server,

-`node server.js`

-To start flask API for camera functionalities,

-`cd api` and `export FLASK_APP=app.py`

-`cd..` and `yarn start-flask-api`
+The react webpage, flask API, and backend server will all start

 Make some changes within the files,